Skip navigation

 5q minus syndrome

-Deletion of a region of DNA from the long (q) arm of chromosome 5 is involved in a condition called 5q minus (5q-) syndrome.
-This deletion occurs in immature blood cells during a person's lifetime and affects one copy of chromosome 5 in each cell.
-5q- syndrome is a type of bone marrow disorder called myelodysplastic syndrome (MDS), in which immature blood cells fail to develop normally.
-Individuals with 5q- syndrome often have a shortage of red blood cells (anemia) and abnormalities in blood cells called megakaryocytes, which produce platelets, the cells involved in blood clotting.
-Affected individuals also have an increased risk of developing a fast-growing blood cancer known as acute myeloid leukemia (AML).
+The deletion of a region of DNA from the long (q) arm of chromosome 5 is involved in a condition called 5q minus (5q-) syndrome.
+5q- syndrome is a type of myelodysplastic syndrome (MDS).
+In people with myelodysplastic syndrome, immature blood cells do not develop normally.
+Individuals with 5q- syndrome often have a shortage of red blood cells (anemia) and abnormalities in blood cells called megakaryocytes, which produce the cells that are involved in blood clotting (platelets).
+Affected individuals also have an increased risk of developing a fast-growing blood cancer called acute myeloid leukemia (AML).
+The deletion that causes 5q minus syndrome is somatic, which means that it occurs during a person's lifetime.

 Most people with 5q- syndrome are missing a sequence of about 1.5 million DNA base pairs, also written as 1.5 megabases (Mb).
 This region of DNA contains 40 genes.
-Research suggests that the loss of one copy of multiple genes in this region contribute to the features of 5q- syndrome.
-In particular, loss of the RPS14 gene leads to the problems with red blood cell development characteristic of 5q- syndrome, and loss of MIR145 or MIR146A contributes to the megakaryocyte abnormalities.
-Scientists are still determining how the loss of other genes in the deleted region might be involved in the features of 5q- syndrome and the development of AML.
+Research suggests that the loss of one copy of multiple genes in this region contributes to the features of 5q- syndrome.
+In particular, the loss of the RPS14 gene leads to problems with red blood cell development, while the loss of the MIR145 or MIR146A gene contributes to the megakaryocyte abnormalities.
+Scientists are still determining how the loss of other genes in the deleted region might contribute to the features of 5q- syndrome and the development of AML.

 More About This Health Condition